-Would be useful to include relatives who both/all have ME to see whether they all have the same mutations associated with disease?
+Would it be useful to include relatives who have ME to see whether they have the same mutations associated with disease?

 We welcome participation by all people with ME, whether or not others in their family are affected.
 Our project is not to identify such large effect, family-specific DNA variants, but smaller effect, general population DNA variants.
 To address the question of whether there is a single, large DNA change we would need a very large family with many members who have ME/CFS.

-Do you think there will be any attempt in this first big GWAS study (if funded!) to identify samples from patients who are related?
+Will there be any attempt in this study to identify samples from patients who are related?